BankkRoll/shaduxe-ui/CONTRIBUTING.md

 ];
 ```

+### 6. Add/Update Registry Examples

-In `registry/registry-examples.ts` make sure we export each the default and all variations:
+Add/Update `registry/registry-examples.ts` make sure we export each the default and all variations:

 ```typescript
 export const examples: Registry = [